GenAi-Protos/Fact-check/Frontend2/README.md

 # Fact Check

-## 🚀 Run Locally

-To run this project locally:
+To run this project locally 🚀:

 - Use **Node.js version 23+**
 - Install dependencies using: